Viv Groskop: Life and career

-Groskop was born in Hampshire and, with her younger sister Trudy, was raised in Bruton, Somerset.
+Groskop was born in Hampshire and, with her younger sister, grew up in Bruton, Somerset.
 She won a scholarship to Bruton School for Girls, and later read Russian and French at Selwyn College, Cambridge, graduating with a first-class degree.
-At age 21, she spent a year in Saint Petersburg as part of her Russian course, and had relationship with the lead guitarist of a rock band from Ukraine.
+At age 21, she spent a year in Saint Petersburg as part of her Russian course, and had a relationship with the lead guitarist of a rock band from Ukraine.
 She has said that as a student she wanted to learn the group's language, while they needed somebody to correct their poor English, particularly in their lyrics.

 She has an MA with distinction in Russian Studies from UCL School of Slavonic and East European Studies.
 From her teens, Groskop believed her surname was Russian, until a Canadian cousin researched her family tree and discovered that the etymology of the Groskop name was Yiddish meaning "fathead", and that her Jewish great-great-grandfather Gershon Groskop had come to Great Britain in the 1860s from Łódź in Poland.
 Gershon Groskop was also the great-grandfather of television presenter Gethin Jones.

 Groskop began her career in journalism at Esquire as an editorial assistant for Rosie Boycott at the age of 22.
 Groskop joined the Daily Express while Boycott was editor, becoming a columnist on the Sunday Express at the age of 25.
 She has been described as one of the most successful freelance journalists in the UK, and has twice been short-listed for the Periodical Publishers Association Columnist of the Year.

 Groskop is a contributing editor at Russian Vogue.
 For the UK press, she has interviewed Russian speakers in their mother tongue – among them Marina Litvinenko, widow of the murdered Alexander Litvinenko and Beslan school hostage crisis survivor Fatima Dzgoeva.
 She has also conducted interviews in French, including one with the surviving daughter of Suite Francaise author Irène Némirovsky.